 The Funds have due diligence and reporting obligations under the Foreign Account Tax Compliance Act (as implemented in Canada by the Canada-United States Enhanced Tax Information Exchange Agreement and Part XVIII of the Tax Act, collectively "FATCA") and the OECD's Common Reporting Standard (as implemented in Canada by Part XIX of the Tax Act, "CRS").
 Generally, you will be required to provide a Fund or your advisor or dealer with information related to your citizenship and tax residence, including your foreign taxpayer identification number (if applicable).
-If you (i) are identified as a U.S. Person (including a U.S. resident or a U.S. citizen (including a U.S. citizen living in Canada)); (ii) are identified as a tax resident of a country other than Canada or the U.S.; or (iii) do not provide the required information and indicia of U.S. or non-Canadian status is present, information about you and your investment in the Fund(s) will generally be reported to the CRA unless your investment is held in a Registered Plan other than, subject to the current administrative position of the CRA and certain Tax Proposals, an FHSA.
-Based on the current administrative position of the CRA and certain Tax Proposals, FHSAs are currently not required to be reported to the CRA under FATCA and CRS.
+If you (i) are identified as a U.S. Person (including a U.S. resident or a U.S. citizen (including a U.S. citizen living in Canada)); (ii) are identified as a tax resident of a country other than Canada or the U.S.; or (iii) do not provide the required information and indicia of U.S. or non-Canadian status is present, information about you and your investment in the Fund(s) will generally be reported to the CRA unless your investment is held in a Registered Plan.
+The CRA will provide that information to, in the case of U.S. Persons or Unitholders who do not provide the requested information and in respect of whom indicia of U.S. status is present, the U.S. Internal Revenue Service and, in all other cases, the relevant tax authority of any country that is a signatory of the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information or that has otherwise agreed to a bilateral information exchange with Canada under CRS.